Learning objectives

 Running the simulation

 Now that we have implemented our physics engine, we can write main() to tie everything together.
-Our program will read five command-line arguments: the scenario name (matching a .txt file in the data/ directory), the number of simulation generations, the time step in seconds, the canvas width in pixels, and — as we will discuss momentarily — a drawing frequency.
+Our program will read five command-line arguments: the scenario name (matching a .txt file in the data/ directory), the number of simulation generations, the time step in seconds, the canvas width in pixels, and a drawing frequency that controls how often we render a frame (we only produce a surface for every drawing_frequency-th time step, which allows us to run many more total generations while keeping the output video a manageable length).
 Here is the complete main().

 def main():